Skip to content

 try:

-# Call the actual message handling function
+# Call the actual message handler function

 message_handler_impl(topic, message)